What is the issue?

 - Test all pregnant women for syphilis during routine antenatal screening in the first trimester of pregnancy, or if presenting for the first time in late pregnancy without previous antenatal care.

 - Repeat syphilis tests at 28 to 32 weeks of pregnancy, and at delivery, in all women at high risk of sexually transmissible infections, and in all women presenting at any stage of pregnancy with the clinical signs of any other sexually transmissible infection.
+Repeat syphilis tests in all women in communities experiencing syphilis outbreaks.
+The Department of Heath will issue alerts to clinicians in areas where a syphilis outbreak occurs.

 - Notify all cases of syphilis to the Department of Health and |Human Services.